Many who wish to acquire power, status, and riches, start from that book.

 Finally, there is also an advantage in never surrendering: you make a reputation for someone who is better left alone, which paradoxically leads to fewer battles.

 #24.
-Play The Perfect Courtier – And Never Focus On, You Know… Actual Skills & Results
+Play The Perfect Courtier – And Lose Sight of Actual Skills & Results

 Politics are important.